-Figure 51: Waterfall Display
+Figure 60: Waterfall Display

-The Waterfall Display shows a scrolling view of activity within the receiver's passband.
+The Waterfall Display shows a scrolling view of activity within the receiver's passband (as determined by the sampling rate).
 This makes tracking narrow band signals much easier and can even allow visualization of CW signals at slower speeds (longer line is a dash, short line is a dot, no line is a pause).

-- Across the top the audio passband filters are displayed, similar to the panadapter. - □ The filter widths and positions can be adjusted with the mouse, similar to the panadapter. - All mouse tuning methods available in the panadapter are also available in the waterfall. - ☐ The frequencies corresponding to the Amateur band edges are displayed in red.
+- Across the top the audio passband filters are displayed, similar to the panadapter. - □ The filter widths and positions can be adjusted with the mouse, similar to the panadapter. - All mouse tuning methods available in the panadapter are also available in the waterfall. - □ The frequencies corresponding to the Amateur band edges are displayed in red.

 The Waterfall Display can be customized on the Setup Form- Display Tab This allows custom setting of the dynamic range and coloring for the display.
-(See the Setup Form-Display Tab on page 115 for more details.)
+(See the Setup Form-Display Tab on page 122 for more details.)